-About thirty minutes into dinner itself, when we were working on our appetizers, my sister excused herself to go to the bathroom, asking me to go with her.
-I obliged.
-Upon the door shutting, she demanded in exasperation, “Okay, seriously, get the stick out of your ass and give the guy a chance.
+About thirty minutes into dinner itself, when we were working on our appetizers, Casey excused herself to go to the bathroom, asking me to go with her.
+I reluctantly obliged.
+Upon the door shutting behind us, she demanded in exasperation, “Okay, seriously, get the stick out of your ass and give the guy a chance.
 What is so bad about him?!”

 “He’s a politician’s son and a future politician.
-I’ve had enough of politics in my life thank you very much.
-The food’s delicious, I like your company, don’t mind Mark and Neil’s company either, but I’m not interested in the latter the way you and our parents want me to be, and I don’t want to be here in the first place.”
+I’ve had enough of politics in my life, thank you very much.
+The food’s delicious, I like your company, don’t mind Mark and Neil’s company, but I’m not interested in the latter the way you and our parents want me to be, and I don’t want to be here in the first place.”

 “Just suck it up for one dinner?
 Please?”